 If you retired in 2003 with a $1 million investment in RELAX, you were able to withdraw an initial 4% per year ($40,000 in the first year), and you could increase your withdrawals to keep up with inflation during this time period and still grow your portfolio.
 In fact, by investing in RELAX, your initial investment nearly doubled, even after taking withdrawals.

 Performance data quoted represents past performance; past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance of the fund may be lower or higher than the performance quoted.
 Performance data current to the most recent month-end may be obtained by calling 866-455-3863 or clicking here.
 The chart illustrates the performance of a hypothetical investment.
 The chart assumes reinvestment of dividends and capital gains.
-Withdrawals adjusted for 3% inflation.
+Withdrawals not adjusted for inflation.

 Dividend yield refers to a fund's dividend payments expressed as a percentage of its current price.
 Diversification does not assure a profit or protect against loss in a declining market.
 Cash flow is another word for income stream, meaning the money investors draw from their investment accounts.